What is js13kGames?

 There will also be a Twitter, Facebook and Google+ Specials just like before,

 and the famous Community Awards voted among all the participants.

 The competition is focusing on the package size, but learning from others is also very important.
 Please provide two sources of your game - first one should be minified and zipped to fit in the 13 kB limit (sent via the form) and the second one should be in a readable form with descriptive variable names and comments (hosted on GitHub).

 You can't use any libraries, images or data files hosted on server or services that provide any type of data - for example Google Fonts are not allowed.
 Your game should work offline by launching the index.html file in the browser (Desktop and Mobile categories, not applicable to Server) and all the game assets should fit in the package size limit.
 If you manage to shrink your favorite library below 13 kilobytes including the code itself, then you can use whatever you want, just remember about the 13 kB limit.

-The main theme of the competition in 2015 is the word 'Reversed'.
+The main theme of the competition in 2016 will be revealed the same time the competition will start - August 13th 2016, 13:00 CEST.
 It's highly advised to follow it in your game, because the judges will pay attention to that, but you can freely interpret the theme and implement it however you feel would be the best.

 You have to have the rights for every asset used in your game.
 Remember that the submitted games will be published and made available for everybody to see.

 Do not submit any old games or demos - you have a whole month to work on something new and fresh, this should be more than enough.